kigawas/blog/content/posts/y-combinator-in-python.md

 fac = lambda f: lambda n: 1 if n <= 1 else n * f(n - 1)
 ```

-> Just need to substitue the function name with an argument.
+> Just need to substitute the function name with an argument.

-And then, we apply Y-combinator to it:
+Then, we apply Y-combinator to it:

 ```python
 print(Y(fac)(5))
 ```

-And:
+Hmm...You should see:

 ```python
 RecursionError: maximum recursion depth exceeded